 Participated and led on a number of capacity building programmes focussing on early career researchers in Africa.

-For example, I was part of the pilot AREF’s EXCELL Researcher and Leadership Development which aimed to help accelerate the development of organisational and individual excellence and leadership in research.
-I then was the part of Excell Research and Leadership Development Programme which aimed to transform the research leadership capabilities of partner Institutions and their nominated Fellows – to enhance research capacity for global health in Africa for Africa – and ultimately to transform health and save lives.
+I was part of the pilot AREF’s EXCELL Researcher and Leadership Development, which aimed to help accelerate the development of organisational and individual excellence and leadership in research.
+I then was part of Excell Research and Leadership Development Programme which aimed to transform the research leadership capabilities of partner Institutions and their nominated Fellows – to enhance research capacity for global health in Africa for Africa – and ultimately to transform health and save lives.

 I conduct training in programme management and grant writing for AREF and, in collaboration with Skating Panda for IAVI.